 - With UUID and Major: it consists of all beacons using a specific combination of UUID and Major.
 For example, all Estimote Beacons with default UUID and Major set to 13579.

 - With UUID, Major and Minor: it consists of only a single beacon (Estimote Cloud prevents having two beacons with the same IDs).
 For example, one with default Estimote UUID, Major set to 13579 and Minor set to 2468.

 In Estimote SDK, beacon region is represented by the object CLBeaconRegion.

 Region Monitoring and Ranging

 There are two methods for mobile apps to detect and interact with regions and beacons within these regions.
-Monitoring allows to trigger notifications based on entering and exiting region, while Ranging measures proximity to beacons in this region.
+Monitoring allows triggering notifications based on entering and exiting region while Ranging measures proximity to beacons in this region.
 For a more detailed description of those two methods read:

 Is there a limit to how many regions an app can be monitoring?

 There is almost no limit to how many beacons can be included in a single region (technically, it’s over 4 billion).
-But it’s important to note that iOS sets a limit on how many regions an app can monitor at once: 20.
+But it’s important to note that iBeacon sets a limit on how many regions an app can monitor at once: 20.
 In Estimote Monitoring, the number of regions isn't limited in any way.